 For most production cars, they'll use bulk manufacturing to knock out hundreds of thousands of parts.
 Before the final production run, during the initial stages, these manufacturers might just need 10 or 20 parts to play with.

 Rather than spending an outrageous amount on a machine shop, these companies can use a 3D printing shop.
-They'll enjoy a much lower price on most of the items they're considering.

 A part that costs \$5,000 to machine might only cost \$500 to 3D print.

 SPEED OF MANUFACTURING